Navelwriter/rp2350-rust-template/README.md

 # Project Template for rp235x-hal
-The main branch is best used with cortex-m debugger using the picoprobe debugger as the runner.
+The main branch is for debugging rust programs on the rp2350 using the raspberry pi debugger using probe-rs.
 This allows for automatic flashing and line-by-line debugging in vscode.\
 Also allows for defmt to be used for logging.

+'probe-rs' is the primary runner for this template.
+It allows for line-by-line debugging and automatic flashing without needing to hold down BOOTSEL.\
+This is the recommended way to run the code.
 `picotool` is also available as a runner so every time you want to flash, you will need to plug in the Pico 2 while holding down BOOTSEL, or some other means of getting there.

-This means that once it's in BOOTSEL mode, it's as easy as
+This means that once your ready to debug/flash, it's as easy as
 ```sh
 cargo run
 ```